jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

 Their cruelty never forgotten.

-The selfishness of those that have robbed you of life’s precious few moments cannot remain unspoken.
+The selfishness of those that have robbed others of life’s precious few moments cannot remain unspoken.
+Selfishness in this context is evil.
+And the essence of evil is the imposition of the will.
+If we take something from somebody against their will - their life, their property, their dignity, their humanity  - this is clearly evil.

+But also it is an act of evil to try to control another’s behaviour through fear or guilt or other forms of deliberate manipulation.

-Imagine all day long your crippled mother has one little dog beside her to support her but dozens of times a day the dog is criticized, swatted at and ridiculed.
+Imagine all day your crippled mother has one little dog beside her to support her but dozens of times a day the dog is criticized, swatted at and ridiculed.
 Shes told "the mutt should not be in the house and is of no use".

-How does one explain such ?
+How does one explain how this not evil?

 All to feed their own ego so they could tell others what to do and imagine they matter more than they do.